telerik/kendo-ui-core/docs/controls/layout/dialog/overview.md

 ### Access DOM Elements

-Similar to other Kendo UI widgets, the Dialog has two DOM elements, which you may want to access and use to customize the appearance of the widget or its content.
-These are the widget's [`wrapper` and `element`](/framework/widgets/wrapper-element), which are provided as fields of the widget object.
-In specific scenarios, the Dialog wrapper can be used to tweak the widget's position or size, although this is normally done via the API and the [`setOptions` method](/api/javascript/ui/widget#methods-setOptions).
+Similar to other Kendo UI widgets, the Dialog has two DOM elements, which can be accessed and used to customize the appearance of the widget or its content.
+These are the [`wrapper` and `element`]({% slug widgetwrapperandelement_references_gettingstarted %}) elements of the widget, which are provided as fields of the widget object.
+In specific scenarios, the Dialog wrapper can be used to tweak the position or the size of the widget although this is normally done through the API and the [`setOptions` method](/api/javascript/ui/widget#methods-setOptions).

-The example below demonstrates how to access the DOM elements of a Dialog.

 ###### Example